 Updates

-May 2024 Update – NC Statewide Overdose Surveillance Reports
+Updated NC Statewide Overdose Surveillance Reports for August 2024

-The Injury and Violence Prevention Branch of the Division of Public Health (IVPB) recently posted an update of suspected overdose deaths, fentanyl-positive deaths, and provisional data on ED visits for overdose reports.
-Suspected Overdose Deaths There were 278...
+The Injury and Violence Prevention Branch of the Division of Public Health (IVPB) recently posted an update of suspected overdose deaths, fentanyl-positive deaths, and provisional data on Emergency Department (ED) visits for overdose reports.
+While the year-to-date...

 Coming Events